 Let's look at these in an example.

-To find this from the graph, we draw a line along from the cumulative frequency axis (always on the right) to our curve and then down to the marks.
+To find this from the graph, we draw a line along from the cumulative frequency axis (always on the left) to our curve and then down to the marks.

 So, we need to find the lower and upper quartiles.